 Patrons in BC restaurants can now bring their own wine to participating restaurants.
-The GSS charges a 5$ corkage fee when guests bring their own bottle of wine.
-On Wine Wednesdays, we offer a no-corking fee special for our graduate student members.
+The GSS charges a 7$ corkage fee when guests bring their own bottle of wine.

 Servers are required to follow BC liquor law when serving any alcohol, including wine brought by guests.
 As the Grad House is a restaurant, guests who are drinking must also order food from the menu.
 Servers must also protect against over service.